abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Vue/1-Vue.md

     user: vueTypes.shape({
       name: vueTypes.string.isRequired,
       age: vueTypes.number
-    }).def({})
+    }).def({}),
+    tracesList: VueTypes.arrayOf(VueTypes.shape({
+      id: VueTypes.string.def(''),
+      name: VueTypes.string.def(''),
+      threshold_ms: VueTypes.number.def(0),
+    })).def([]),
   }
   ```

 - Do not change incoming `props`, either use `data` or `events`

+  - In case you need to change the prop value globally, use an event that’s passed from a child to parent component, to induce a change in the parent component and reflect it everywhere else where the props are passed down

+    ```js
+    props: {
+      title: String
+    },
+    methods: {
+      changeTitle() {
+        this.$emit('update:title', 'New title');
+      }
+    }
+    ```

-  - If you need to change the prop value, you should define a local data property and use it instead.
+  - In case the change is local, it’s helpful to assign the incoming prop to the data object and change that copy within the component, you should define a local data property and use it instead.

     ```js
     props: {